ncats/RouteWise/README.md

 ![Alt](/images/Example.png "How to visualize graph using JSON files")

+When you open the front-end application, a room ID will be assigned to you.
+You can find this room ID in the URL after `/room/`.
+If you want to use the `upload_json_to_ui` endpoint, you need to paste this room ID into the request payload as shown in the Jupyter notebook example.

 In the following section we'll describe basic graph structure, so you can create and render your own datasets.

 ## JSON data structure explained